 Pioneer Fort Worth attorney J. C. Terrell was born in Tennessee in 1831 to Dr. Christopher Joseph and Susan Kennerly Terrell as the Terrell family was moving from Virginia to Missouri.
 He studied law under his brother Alexander, who would become U.S. ambassador to the Ottoman Empire (Turkey) under President Grover Cleveland.

-In 1852 J. C. Terrell, age twenty-one, went west to California, like so many others, to prospect for gold.
+In 1852 J. C. Terrell, age twenty, went west to California, like so many others, to prospect for gold.
 His journey with two other men from Missouri to the gold fields in a covered wagon—the minivan of its day—took three months.
-He recalled:
+There were no roadside parks, Dairy Queens, Cracker Barrels, motels, AAA roadside assistance, washaterias, or restrooms.
+Just ninety days of “Does that bear look hungry?” and “Do those Indians look angry?” and “Are we there yet?”

 “Thinking the trip to Sacramento City could be made in four months, provisions were laid in accordingly, consisting of flour in sacks, prepared corn meal, dried fruit, rice, beans, coffee, tea, bacon, etc.”